 Have you spent time at any of these hidden beaches in Missouri?
 Let us know about your experiences in the comments below.
-If you are looking for more swimming destinations, check out these 13 Missouri beaches.
+If you are looking for more swimming destinations, check out these other amazing Missouri beaches.

 Discover an assortment of pretty beaches in Missouri.
 Let your feet sink into the soft sand at Fugitive Beach in Rolla, for example, or soak up some rays at Creve Couer Beach in Creve Coeur.
 Or, if you want to feel as though you’re dipping your feet in the ocean, set off for such beautiful beaches as Moonshine Beach in Branson, the beach at Long Branch State Park in Macon, or Mark Twain State Park in Florida.